brendanlong/prince-of-the-dark-kingdom/src/book-1/chapter-11.md

 And hadn't he heard the name Nagini somewhere before?

 "*Crunch, crunch, crunch, grinding bones on which to munch.
-Come, come, come, little mousey,"*it continued to sing in a syllabant hiss.
+Come, come, come, little mousey,*" it continued to sing in a syllabant hiss.

 He fell back from the others, taking a moment to peek down a hallway the voice seemed to be coming from.
 At first he saw nothing.
 Then he spotted